ulldecorb/rama/README.md

 * [Setup](#setup)

 ## General info
-Lab to improve IU experience skills.
+Lab to improve IU experience on web comic.

 ## Technologies
 Project is created with: